 - Earlobes with large creases and wrinkles

-- Microtia (abnormally small ears)
+- Microtia or abnormally small ears

-Risks and complications
+Risks and Complications of Otoplasty

-Complications are rare and usually minor.
-A small percentage of otoplasty patients develops a blood clot on the ear or an infection in the cartilage.
+Complications from surgery are rare and usually minor.
+A small percentage of otoplasty patients develop a blood clot on the ear or an infection in the cartilage.
 These issues may resolve on their own or be treated medically through intervention or antibiotics.
 Other possible complications include a change in skin sensation at the surgical site.